-The largest case of an outbreak of the flu was 1918-1919, where over 500 million people around the world were infected.
-The best ways to not contract the flu are to get vaccinated, not be around people who are sick, and to keep a healthy diet filled with exercise.
+The largest outbreak of the flu was from 1918-1919 when over 500 million people around the world were infected.
+The best ways to not contract the flu are to get vaccinated, not be around people who are sick and keep a healthy diet filled with exercise.
 The flu is an airborne disease transmitted through bacteria in the air through coughing, sneezing, or talking.
 You may also get infected when you touch the same objects that someone with the flu has.
 Unfortunately, there are so many different strains of the flu, if you are infected, you can still get the flu with a different strain.
-Vaccines do a good job at preventing the flu.
+Vaccines do a good job of preventing the flu.
 Unfortunately, these vaccines are only made to protect certain types of the flu.
 Sometimes bacteria can become resistant to treatment.
-You can view the weekly influenza report using the 2017 Flu Tracker if you’re interested in the current flu status.

 Sometimes the flu will resolve on its own from the body’s ability to fight off diseases.
 However, in people who have compromised immune systems, it is much harder to do this alone.
 Some people get admitted to the emergency room for treatment.
 While your doctor may prescribe you medicine, it is common to be on a ventilator for breathing, a patient monitor, to monitor your vitals, and an infusion pump to pump liquids into your system.